tomasc/extensis_portfolio/README.md

 # ExtensisPortfolio

-A simple wrapper for the Extensis Portfolio API
+A simple wrapper for the Extensis Portfolio API, which uses both SOAP and HTTP.

 ## Installation